FTBTeam/docs/docs/support/Guides/create-a-server.md

 description: Detailed guide on how to create a Minecraft Server for any FTB Modpacks
 ---

-# How to create a Minecraft Server for any FTB Modpack
+# Create your own server for any FTB Modpack

 Creating a server for an FTB Modpack is a little different from most other Modpack providers.
 To help you through these differences we've outlined each step in detail below.